Metindogru/Metindogru/README.md

 - 🌱 I’m currently learning React Native and React Back-end
 - 👯 I’m looking to collaborate on improving myself more
 - 🤭 I love all the information that improves me
-- 📫 How to reach me: metin.dogru@hotmail.com.tr
+- 📫 How can you reach me: metin.dogru@hotmail.com.tr
 - ⚡ Fun fact: Technology in the future..